Philadelphia Film Festival

-The Philadelphia Film Festival is a film festival founded by the Philadelphia Film Society held in Philadelphia, Pennsylvania.
-The annual festival is held at various theater venues throughout the Greater Philadelphia Area.
+The Philadelphia Film Festival is a film festival founded by the Philadelphia Film Society and held in Philadelphia, Pennsylvania.
+The annual festival is held at various theater venues throughout the Philadelphia metropolitan area.

 Overview

 The annual festival lasts for two weeks in October.
 The festival also holds a three day "springfest" in June.

+Current venues include the Prince Theater, now known as the Film Society Center, the Film Society Bourse theater, and the Film Society East theater.

-Venues have included the Annenberg Center for the Performing Arts, the PFS Roxy Theater Prince Theater, and Landmark Ritz Theatres, the Philadelphia Film Center, PFS Bourse Theater, and the PFS Drive-In at the Navy Yard.
+Previous venues have included the Annenberg Center for the Performing Arts, the PFS Roxy Theater, the Landmark Ritz Theatres, and the PFS Drive-In at the Navy Yard.